 Within PV and regulatory compliance, pharma companies are constantly dealing with a growing influx of changes – more data from more sources, more products in more locations, and constantly changing reporting requirements.
 Each change has a cascading impact on other parts of the organization.
 Businesses need Regulatory Information Management and PV orchestration tools supported by knowledgeable technology partners, who can understand the industry and help companies include and make sense of massive amounts of data while also navigating a complex and ever-evolving regulatory environment.
 The MAH is actively looking for ways to reduce the growing PV costs and lower the possibility of human errors in PV tasks.4 Automation is a vital element that can help businesses to achieve both goals through the use of tools that help in achieving the following points:

-As regulatory bodies introduce new tools to collect and evaluate AEs, there are increasing opportunities for MAHs to integrate automation into their everyday PV processes.5
+Smart and contextual automation will be especially critical in navigating AI challenges in healthcare and optimizing PV compliance.
+As regulatory bodies introduce new tools to collect and evaluate AEs, there are increasing opportunities for MAHs to integrate automation into their everyday PV processes.5.
+To start with, the use of AI in pharmacovigilance can be explored to streamline processing, signal detection, and compliance tracking.

 Manpower alone cannot manage the increasing data volumes and complexities.
 This is where technology solutions will become mission-critical4